 Our hypothesis is that second and fourth vertical arrows are surjective.
 Hence, according to the $5$-lemma, to get surjectivity of the third one, we need the fifth arrow to be injective.
-However, Boutot does show \cite[III, Corollaire 4.9]{BoutotSchemaPicardLocal} that $H^2(X_{\textnormal{ft}},G')=0$ for all abelian $G'$.
-In fact, all cohomologies higher than $2$ vanish; see \cite[Proposition 3.1]{BhattAnnihilatingCohomologyGroupSchemes} for a nice, conceptual proof. \end{proof}
+However, Boutot shows in \cite[III, Corollaire 4.9]{BoutotSchemaPicardLocal} that $H^2(X_{\textnormal{fl}},G')=0$ for all commutative $G'$.
+In fact, all cohomologies higher than $1$ vanish; see \cite[Proposition 3.1]{BhattAnnihilatingCohomologyGroupSchemes}. \end{proof}

-The following proposition demonstrates \autoref{thm.UnipotentTorsors} in the abelian case.
+The following proposition demonstrates \autoref{thm.UnipotentTorsors} in the commutative case.